dschmenk/Bresen-Span/README.md

 ```
 Bam!
 That's it.

+## Not just for drawing lines

+By using function pointers for the horizontal and vertical spans, the line routine can be used for generalized linear interpolation.
+Here are a few uses demonstrated in the GFX library:

+* Convex polygon filling - accumulate the edges drawn through line() and fill the results using the horizontal span routine lifted from line().
+Look at [gfxmode.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/lib/GFXMODE.C) for an example using beginfill() and endfill().
+* Interpolating between two values.
+Look at [gfx8.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/lib/GFX8.C) for a simple example.
+* Interpolating between values in 2D - can be used for stretching/shrinking an image.
+Call ine() recursively, once for the vertical stretch/shrink, and again for the horizontal stretch/shrink.
+[Showpbm.c](https://github.com/dschmenk/Bresen-Span/tree/master/src/gfxlib/demos/SHOWPBM.C) has a sample implementation.

 ## And now for something completely different: Anti Aliased Lines

 A fast anti-aliased line routine using Wu's algorithm.
 This is more of a DDA implementation than a pure Bresenham.
 Calculating the slope in a 16.16 fixed point format provides the alpha component for free: